 Accomplishments

-PROJECT UPDATE: The playground equipment has been installed for a handicapped-accessible playground in the upper portion of the park.
-The upgrading of the nearby rest room is now underway to accommodate use of wheelchairs.
+The handicapped-accessible playground in the upper portion of the park is welcoming for kids of all ages.
+Also, the upgrading of the nearby rest room now accommodates the use of wheelchairs.

 In 2014, the Wisconsin Department of Tourism named High Cliff State Park as one of the Seven Natural Wonders in Wisconsin.
 Our board is energized and excited to keep up our efforts to support High Cliff State Park to make the park a place where people can experience the beauty and wonders of nature, relax, and refresh their spirits, and/or enjoy the many outdoor recreational activities.

 Since 1997, the Friends of High Cliff have been busy both physically working on as well as raising funds to complete many small and large projects to enhance High Cliff State Park.
 We were honored in 2006 and in 2012 to be named "Friends Group of the Year" by the Friends of Wisconsin State Parks.
-Enjoy the many pictures of accomplishment of our organization.
+Enjoy reading the many accomplishments of our organization.
 Hope to see you soon!

 Photos courtesy of (c) Greg Burns